AlwaysLivid/SuperRandomFtpGrabber/README.md

-# Random FTP grabber
+# Super Random FTP grabber

 Situation:
-You have various file servers with interesting stuff, too much which you can possibly download, and most of the stuff you never heard about so you cannot tell how much it is of interest, but you still want to download a good set of files.

-(A common such situation is if you are on a
-Hacker Conference like the Chaos Communication Congress/Camp.)

-A totally random sampling might already be a good enough representation, but we might be able to improve slightly.

-A bit tricky is if there are multiple-parts which belong together - they should be grabbed together.
+There is a chance that you may want to download a sum off files from specific FTP servers, but what if you just want to download random file collections from exposed FTP servers online that you're not even aware of for no apparent reason whatsoever?

+This fork of [RandomFtpGrabber](https://github.com/albertz/RandomFtpGrabber) solves this very specific problem for you!

 ## Usage

-Go into the directory where you want to download to.

-    echo "ftp://bla/blub1" >> sources.txt
-    echo "ftp://blub/bla2" >> sources.txt
-    mkdir downloads
-    RandomFtpGrabber/main.py

-It will create some `*.db` files, e.g. `index.db`, where it saves its current state, so when you kill it and restart it, it should resume everything, all running downloads and the lazy indexing.
+* Configure `config.txt` and enter your desired options and credentials.

+    This file contains Shodan-specific configurations.

+    - `SHODAN_API_KEY` stands for your [account's API key](https://account.shodan.io/).
+    - `DORK` stands for the search query.
+The default query is meant to look up FTP servers that are meant to be accessible to the public.
+    - `PAGES` is the amount of pages that this tool will request from Shodan.

+    Please note that each page stands for 100 individual results (IPs) and using more than 1 page will use one query credit.

+* This program stores `*.db` files (e.g. `index.db`) in order to store its current state and resume the downloads from where you left it off.

+    - If you used this tool recently, you may want to use `--skipShodan` in order to avoid downloading files from the same sources again.

-## Details
+## Specifications

 * Python 3.
+* Uses the [Shodan](https://shodan.io) (`shodan`) API.
+(May require membership/subscription)
 * Downloads via `wget`.
-* Provide a list of source URLs in the file `./sources.txt`.
+* Fills out a list of source URLs in the file `./sources.txt`, which you can also extend by yourself.
 * Lazy random sampled indexing of the files.
 It doesn't build a full index in the beginning, it rather randomly browses through the given sources and randomly selects files for download.